Can Online Therapy Help Rural Teenagers Re-connect?

 For “Jana”, telepsychology therapy was a success, focusing on the ongoing use of communication, parenting and anger management skills.
 She and her family are communicating better with each other and have been able to re-connect.

 Existing technology makes it possible for young people like Jana to easily receive videoconferencing or online therapy in almost any place, at any time.
-If you live in a rural or remote area you may also be able to claim a Medicare rebate – check here <link to Medicare Rebate blog> to see if you’re eligible.
+If you live in a rural or remote area you may also be able to claim a Medicare rebate – check here to see if you’re eligible.

 Wherever you are in Australia, Online Psychology can offer you a confidential, online counselling service with a highly qualified and experienced psychologist, who can help you deal with a range of challenges.